Best smart doorbells that support Alexa 2023

 Reasons to avoid

 Once you install your Ring Video Doorbell (2nd Gen) and ask Alexa to discover new devices, you can start checking on who is at the door on the Fire TV from the comfort of your couch.
 Interacting with people at the door while you are elsewhere is undoubtedly a great convenience feature, but it's also a safety feature as well.
-Having that heads up that a camera and microphone can offer protection if you're by yourself and are unsure of your mysterious visitor.
+Having that heads-up of a camera and microphone at your front door can offer protection if you're by yourself and are unsure of your mysterious visitor.

 This second-generation video doorbell now records in 1080p with night vision, so you get a much better viewing experience.
 As with its more premium models, Ring brought privacy zones and audio privacy capabilities to this entry-level device.
 It is motion-activated, so even if someone doesn't "ring" the doorbell, you can still see if they were snooping around your front stoop.